 Single lane of traffic in both directions between the Plaza and El Camino Real throughout the week.

-Parking will be restricted on the block of concrete demolition between Ash and El Camino (south side) and near the corner of Birch/California Avenue (north-east side).
+Some parking will be restricted on the block of concrete demolition between Ash and El Camino (south side) and near the corner of Birch/California Avenue (north-east side).

 Pedestrian access to businesses will be maintained at all times.